erf/vis-plug/README.md

 Plugins are required at startup.
 Plugins and themes are optionally installed on startup.

+Plugins and themes are installed to the default `visrc` folder.

 # Install

 Download `vis-plug` manually or using this install script: